 Two and a half years later, the name of the Credit Union was changed to “Polish & Slavic Federal Credit Union”.
 The first PSFCU office was located at 940 Manhattan Avenue, adjacent to the canteen of the Polish & Slavic Center.
 In 1981, PSFCU purchased a building at 140 Greenpoint Avenue, which served as its headquarters.

-In 1987, our Credtit Union opened a second branch located in Union, NJ, offering its services to the vast community of Polish immigrants residing in that part of the state.
+In 1987, our Credit Union opened a second branch located in Union, NJ, offering its services to the vast community of Polish immigrants residing in that part of the state.
 Subsequent years witnessed a quick growth of the PSFCU, with new branches being opened on Kent Street, Brooklyn, NY (1992), in Boro Park, Brooklyn, NY (1996), Clifton, NJ (1996), Ridgewood, Queens, NY (2001), Linden, NJ (2003), Copiague, NY (2004), McGuinness Blvd., Brooklyn, NY (2005), Maspeth, Queens, NY (2008), Staten Island, NY (2012).
 On February 25, 2007, PSFCU ventured into Pennsylvania, where it deployed an ATM for Polish pilgrims at American Czestochowa in Doylestown.
 In 2010, PSFCU started its expansion into Illinois into the areas surrounding Chicago, with branches in Norridge and Mr. Prospect, and soon after added another branches in Bridgeview (2011) and in Schaumburg (2015), Glendale Heights, IL (2018), and Orland Park, IL (2019)

-In addition to our sixteen branches, our Credit Union also has a modern Operations Center located in Fairfield, NJ, allowing us to serve over 85 thousand members.
-With over 1,6 billion dollars in assets, PSFCU is currently the largest ethnic credit union in the United States.
+In addition to our branches, our Credit Union also has a modern Operations Center located in Fairfield, NJ, allowing us to serve over 108 thousand members.
+With over 2,5 billion dollars in assets, PSFCU is currently the largest ethnic credit union in the United States.